Sydney Adamu: Career

-By season three, although Sydney had been promoted rapidly at The Bear, "Syd was offered the career of her dreams by Chef Adam, but she would have to leave The Bear to accept this offer.
+By season 3, although Sydney had been promoted rapidly at The Bear, "Syd was offered the career of her dreams by Chef Adam, but she would have to leave The Bear to accept this offer.
 The position would make Syd the true creative food director she yearns to be, as she feels overshadowed and overlooked by Carmy at The Bear.
 She was silently weighing her options, and how to tell Carmy about the offer, which led her to finally breaking down outside of a house party she was hosting at her new apartment."
-Shapiro continued pursuing Sydney in season four, and after a long conversation with her little cousin, Sydney determined that "making things work with Carmy would be more satisfying for her personally, but for professional reasons she picks Shapiro.
+Shapiro continued pursuing Sydney in season 4, and after a long conversation with her little cousin, Sydney determined that "making things work with Carmy would be more satisfying for her personally, but for professional reasons she picks Shapiro.
 That choice—which she does not reveal to her co-workers—hangs over the next few episodes, shadowing even the moments when things seem to be trending up for the restaurant.
 Then Sydney rethinks things again when she is further convinced of the importance of her work family by a conversation with Carmy's estranged mother, Donna (Jamie Lee Curtis)."
-For his part, Carmy had noticeably changed his behavior in season four, especially in regard to Syd "to whom he finally offers his time and attention after a season spent steamrolling her ideas and sidelining her voice."
+For his part, Carmy had noticeably changed his behavior in season 4, especially in regard to Syd "to whom he finally offers his time and attention after a season spent steamrolling her ideas and sidelining her voice."
 Sydney ultimately called Shapiro from the lakefront with news of her decision to "stay at Bear."
 Shapiro took the news "poorly."
+At the end of season 4, Carmy hands over total control of the restaurant to Sydney, telling her she is the Bear, which means "...her place in the restaurant is secure.
+It's challenging for her, as she's relatively new to the industry, despite her evident potential.
+She looks up to Carmy, and even mentioned in season 4 that his meal in New York was the best she'd ever had.
+Finding one's place in a collaborative partnership can be difficult enough as it is, but when it's under one's idol, self-esteem issues aren't uncommon.
+I'm hopeful that The Bear season 5 will begin to reveal a more confident side of Sydney, preparing her to be the leader the restaurant needs.
+She's the future..."